RDarstR/Data115_test/README.md

 # Data115_test

-Practice repo for Data 115 personal
+Practice repo for Data 115 personal.

+This repo is for the basics of git usage